materialsproject/reaction-network/README.md

 Reaction network (rxn-network) is a Python package for predicting chemical reaction pathways in solid-state materials synthesis using graph networks.

+# Manuscript
+This version/release of the rxn-network package was used in the accompanying manuscript, which is under review at Nature Communciations:

+McDermott, M.J., Dwaraknath, S.S., and Persson, K.A.
+(2021).
+A graph-based network for predicting chemical reaction pathways in solid-state materials synthesis.

+##### Note: This code is in active development, and edits to the the code will be available here as new releases in the future.

 # Installing rxn-network

-The rxn-network package has several software dependencies (listed in *requirements.txt*), most of which can be installed in less than a minute through PyPI.
+The rxn-network package has several software dependencies (see the *requirements.txt* file), most of which can be installed in less than a minute through PyPI.
 Note that graph-tool must be installed through a more customized method; please see https://graph-tool.skewed.de/ for more details, particularly if using a Windows based machine.

-Hence we recommend the following installation procedure.
-First create a new conda environment named *gt* and activate it:
+We recommend the following installation procedure for those using an OSX or Linux based machine.
+First create a new conda environment (here named *gt*) and activate it:

     conda create -n gt python=3.8
     conda activate gt